 Taking it off to dump the water is the most common solution, though it isn’t always the best way.
 Ideally, for a mask without a purge, you would place the palm of one hand on the upper frame of the faceplate exerting some pressure and exhale through your nose while tilting your head back.
 This method does require practice to execute correctly because you have perform multiple movements while exhaling just the right amount of air.
 Masks with a purge valve are cleared in a slightly different manner.
 Holding it firmly in place, exhale through the nose with the head tilted downward.
 In both instances of clearing, the air from your exhalation rises to the top and since you are not allowing that air to escape, it has to push the water out of its way to find the easiest area to exit which is either along the bottom seal or through the purge valve.

 With regard to the nose pocket area of the mask, some older style purge valves did have a tendancy to occupy more of this space than the newer styles.
 This did tend to cause a bit of discomfort for people whose noses needed to occupy the same space.
 It is good to see that manufacturers are addressing this issue.

-Purge valve masks do require a bit more care than masks without purge valves.
-It is important to keep the purge valve clean and free of sand and grit, which can interfere with the purge valve’s proper function.
+A mask with a purge valve does require a bit more care than one without.
+It is important to keep it clean and free of sand and grit, which can interfere with its proper function.
 Also, as disgusting as it may be, we often end up having more than just air coming out of our noses when we exhale.
-Rather than dwell on that particular aspect, let’s just say that rinsing your mask and using a soft bristled toothbrush will help to keep purge valves functioning well.
+Rather than dwell on that particular aspect, let’s just say that rinsing with using a soft bristled toothbrush will help to keep purge valves functioning well for years to come.